New effort to combat hate, intolerance in town

 Most Popular

 Community and religious leaders have been mobilizing to stand against hate.
-The latest town forum brought together multiple panelists, including Dr. Isma Chaundhry, president of the Westbury-based Islamic Center of Long Island, and Joselo Lucero, brother of Marcelo Lucero, an Ecuadorian immigrant who was slain in 2008 in Patchogue in a hate crime.
+The latest town forum brought together multiple panelists, including Dr. Isma Chaudhry, president of the Westbury-based Islamic Center of Long Island, and Joselo Lucero, brother of Marcelo Lucero, an Ecuadorean immigrant who was slain in 2008 in Patchogue in a hate crime.

 The resounding message shared by all the panelists was for residents to stand up against intolerance and indifference when they see it.